 #9 Aggressively monitor your investments

-Once you lay down your investment strategy and asset allocation, monitor it regularly and make required changes, as and when required.
+Now that you have laid down your framework including an investment strategy and asset allocation, monitor it regularly and make required changes, as and when required.

 #10 Don’t Panic

 When you act out of panic, you undo some of your best efforts.
 If you sell your investments just because of a temporary decline, you end up making the loss permanent.
-As a result, you put yourself back financially by months and/or years.
-It hurts.
+As a result, you may put yourself back financially by months and/or years.

 #11 Learn from your mistakes